Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the -harmonizing metrics and the associated minimal foliations

-Recall that the {\sf co-derivative operator} acts on differential $p$-forms on $X$ by the formula We say that a $p$-form $\a$ is {\sf co-closed} if $\delta\a = 0$.
+Recall that the {\sf co-derivative operator}, acting on differential $p$-forms on $X$, is defined by We say that a $p$-form $\a$ is {\sf co-closed} if $\delta\a = 0$.
 The closed and co-closed forms $\a$ are {\sf harmonic}, i.e., they satisfy the Laplace equation $(d + \delta)^2\a = 0$; however, on manifolds with boundary, not any harmonic form is closed and co-closed!

 {\bf Remark 4.1.} Given a $1$-form $\a$ on $(X, g)$, we denote by $\a_{\mathsf{tan}}$ the $1$-form in $TX|_{\d X}$ that coincides with $\a$ on $T(\d X)$ and vanishes on the normal vector field $\nu_g(\d X, X)$.
-By definition, $\a_{\mathsf{norm}} := \a - \a_{\mathsf{tan}}$, as sections of $TX|_{\d X}$.
+By definition, $\a_{\mathsf{norm}} = \a - \a_{\mathsf{tan}}$, as sections of $TX|_{\d X}$.

-The basic relation between closed and co-closed forms and the DeRham cohomology is a bit subtle \cite{CTGM}; for $1$-form $\a$ on $X$, the relation is given by
+On manifolds with boundary, the basic relation between closed and co-closed forms and the DeRham cohomology is a bit subtle, as described in \cite{CTGM}; for $1$-form $\a$ on $X$, the relation is given by

 $\diamondsuit$

 The main ideas for proving the next theorem can be found in \cite{K6}, as a special case of Theorem C. However, in Theorem \ref{th2.1} below, the given ingredient is the vector field $v$, not a closed 1-form $\a$ as in \cite{K6}.